Jump to content

 Rainbow families

-Since 2017, two people have been able to enter into a marriage in Germany regardless of their gender.
-This legal form includes almost all the rights of heterosexual married couples with regard to tax law, family law and custody, such as joint adoption rights.
-If a female couple has a child, only the biological mother is entitled to custody.
-Her partner still has to go through an adoption procedure to become the legal parent.
+If a female couple has a child, only the biological mother is initially entitled to custody.
+Her partner still has to go through an adoption procedure in order to become a legal parent.

 Separation and divorce